alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 There are at least 2 two envelope problems.
 The first I know of is considerably more famous; it has
 [its own Wikipedia page](https://en.wikipedia.org/wiki/Two_envelopes_problem).
-If you haven't seen it before, it's worth reading, but this is about the other two envelope problem.
+It's an interesting problem and worth reading, but this is about that problem's litte brother, who deserves his own time to shine.

 Here is the formulation.

 > There are two envelopes, one with $$A$$ and one with $$B$$ dollars, $$A \neq B$$.
 > $$A$$ and $$B$$ are
 > unknown distinct positive integers.
-You are randomly given an envelope.
+You are randomly given an envelope,
-> You are allowed to look inside, then must choose whether to switch envelopes
+> can look inside, then must choose whether to switch envelopes or not.
-> or not.
 >
-> Does there exists a switching strategy that ends with the larger envelope more than
+> Does there exists a switching strategy which ends with the larger envelope more than
 > half the time?

 At first glance, the answer should be no.
 Although we know the contents
-of one envelope, we have no information on how much the other envelope might have, so how can any decision we make be meaningful?
+of one envelope, we have no information on how much the other envelope might have.
+When the other envelope is a black box, how can we make a meaningful decision?

-As it turns out, the small amount of information we have (the amount in the current envelope) is enough to make a better decision, even when the alternative is unkown.
+As it turns out, such a strategy does exist, and the small amount of information we have (the amount in the current envelope) is enough to improve our standing, even when the alternative has unknown value.

 The Power of Randomness
 --------------------------